yassine-turki/ada-template-website/README.md

 </figure>
 We see that first role actors play longer.
 Indeed, if we look at age 50, there are almost no actresses with first role, while men still have these roles.
 The most recurring age for first role actresses is 26 while it is 36 for men.
 That is not incredible for my career.
 I got to start soon.

-But then I thought that the time span of women taking first roles in the movies is compensated by the fact that these women play in popular movies, with high box office revenue, which reflects on they pay.
-Maybe very popular pay gap doesn’t apply for the best paid actresses…
+But then I thought perhaps women have shorter career, but are more highly remunerated.

-Since I planned on becoming the best of the best, I want to see how top actresses might be compensated with respect to actors, and how has it been changing over time.
+Since I planned on becoming the best of the best, I want to see how top actresses might be compensated with respect to actors, and how it has been changing over time.
 That’s why for each relevant country (where industries are big enough for me!)
-I plotted how was the share of revenues of movies where woman took the main role changing over time.
+I plotted the share of revenues of movies where woman took the main role changing over time.

 But is there any relation between the general gender ratio of a film and the revenue generated?